-The pinnacle of the Women's Game, the 2010 edition will be the sixth Women's Rugby World Cup with the first having been held in the Welsh capital of Cardiff back in April 1991.
+The pinnacle of the Women's Game, the 2014 edition will be the seventh Women's Rugby World Cup with the first having been held in the Welsh capital of Cardiff back in April 1991.

 The success of the inaugural tournament laid the foundations for the future and proved the viability of an international competition, from which the Women's Rugby World Cup has continued to grow to the present day.